rock-solid/comment-form/readme.txt

 Features:
 * hide the url field (where commenters can leave their urls)
-* the message that emails are not published and which fields are required
+* hide the message that emails are not published and which fields are required
+* hide the text about which html tags are allowed
 * insert custom text before the form
+* insert custom text after the form

 == Installation ==